mawngo/kcomprs/README.md

 as the original except for:

 - Support for parallel K-Means cluster computation is not implemented yet (parallel file processing is still supported)
-- Does not autoconfigure the concurrency flags based on the number of CPU cores available on the machine (currently fixed at 8).

 ### Comparison